National Trust: Founders

-The Trust was incorporated on 12 January 1895.
+The National Trust was incorporated on 12 January 1895 as the National Trust for Places of Historic Interest or Natural Beauty, which is still the organisation's legal name.
 The founders were social reformer Octavia Hill, solicitor Sir Robert Hunter and clergyman Hardwicke Rawnsley.

-In 1876, Hill, together with her sister Miranda Hill had set up a society to "diffuse a love of beautiful things among our poor brethren".
-Named after John Kyrle, the Kyrle Society campaigned for open spaces for the recreational use of urban dwellers, as well as having decorative, musical and literary branches.
+In 1876, Hill, together with her sister Miranda Hill, had set up a society to "diffuse a love of beautiful things among our poor brethren".
+Named after John Kyrle, the Kyrle Society campaigned for open spaces for the recreational use of urban dwellers, as well as having decorative, musical, and literary branches.
 Hunter had been solicitor to the Commons Preservation Society, while Rawnsley had campaigned for the protection of the Lake District.
 The idea of a company with the power to acquire and hold buildings and land had been mooted by Hunter in 1894.

-In July 1894 a provisional council, headed by Hill, Hunter, Rawnsley and the Duke of Westminster met at Grosvenor House and decided that the company should be named the National Trust for Places of Historic Interest or Natural Beauty.
+In July 1894 a provisional council, headed by Hill, Hunter, Rawnsley and Hugh Grosvenor, 1st Duke of Westminster met at Grosvenor House and decided that the company should be named the National Trust for Places of Historic Interest or Natural Beauty.
 Articles of association were submitted to the Board of Trade and on 12 January 1895, the Trust was registered under the Companies Act.
 Its purpose was to "promote the permanent preservation for the benefit of the Nation of lands and tenements (including buildings) of beauty or historic interest".

 Early years

-The Trust acquired its first property in early 1895.
-Dinas Oleu, a piece of land on the clifftop above Barmouth in Wales, was donated by Fanny Talbot, a friend of Rawnsley.
-The Trust's first building was acquired the following year.
-Alfriston Clergy House was a fourteenth-century house in the Sussex village of Alfriston.
-It was bought for £10 and required a further £350 for repairs.
+The National Trust acquired its first land in early 1895; Dinas Oleu, on the clifftop above Barmouth in Wales, was donated by Fanny Talbot, a friend of Rawnsley.
+The trust's first building was acquired the following year; Alfriston Clergy House, a 14th-century house in the Sussex village of Alfriston, was bought for £10 and required a further £350 for repairs.

-In 1907 Hunter drafted the first National Trust Act, which was passed by Parliament and gave the Trust the power to declare its land inalienable, meaning that it could not be sold without parliamentary approval.
-In addition, the Act enabled the Trust to make by-laws.
-Further Acts would follow in 1919, 1937, 1939, 1953, and 1971.
+In 1907 Hunter drafted the first National Trust Act, which was passed by Parliament and gave the trust the power to declare its land inalienable, meaning that it could not be sold without parliamentary approval.
+In addition, the act enabled the trust to make by-laws.
+Further acts followed in 1919, 1937, 1939, 1953, and 1971.

-In the early days, the Trust was concerned primarily with the acquisition (by gift or purchase) of open spaces and a variety of threatened buildings.
-The buildings were generally of modest size, an exception being Barrington Court in Somerset, the Trust's first large country house.
-Two of the sites acquired by the Trust in its early years later became nature reserves: Wicken Fen in Cambridgeshire and Blakeney Point in Norfolk, both purchased with the help of a donation by naturalist and banker Charles Rothschild.
-White Barrow on Salisbury Plain was the Trust's first archaeological monument, purchased in 1909 for £60.
+In the early days, the trust was concerned primarily with the acquisition (by gift or purchase) of open spaces and a variety of threatened buildings.
+The buildings were generally of modest size, an exception being Barrington Court in Somerset, the trust's first large country house.
+Two of the sites acquired by the trust in its early years later became nature reserves: Wicken Fen in Cambridgeshire and Blakeney Point in Norfolk, both purchased with the help of a donation by naturalist and banker Charles Rothschild.
+White Barrow on Salisbury Plain was the trust's first archaeological monument, purchased in 1909 for £60.